A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Document-level Neural Machine Translation

 Maruf and Haffari \cite{Maruf:19} re-used their previously proposed document-level NMT model \cite{Maruf:2019} for the shared task.
 For the first stage of training, they used sentence-level data from Europarl, Common Crawl, News Commentary v14, the Rapid corpus and the Rotowire parallel data, while for the second stage, they used document-level data from the latter three corpora.
 They did not perform any further fine-tuning on the Rotowire parallel dataset.
 For decoding, they ensembled three independent runs of all models using two ensemble decoding strategies, which involved averaging the probability distributions at the softmax level with and without averaging the context representations obtained from the individual runs.
 For both translation directions, their hierarchical attention approach surpassed the WNGT baseline by at least 4.48 BLEU score even without in-domain fine-tuning, showing that their approach is indeed beneficial even in a large-data setting.

-The MT results of the submissions on DGT task show that pre-training with back-translated data and re-training document-level MT models on document-level in-domain data leads to drastic improvements.
-It is also shown that adding structured-data for this specific task does not lead to improvements over the baselines \cite{hayashi2019findings}.
+The MT results of the submissions on DGT task show that pre-training with back-translated data and fine-tuning document-level MT models on document-level in-domain data leads to drastic improvements.
+It has also been shown that adding structured-data for this specific task does not lead to improvements over the baselines \cite{hayashi2019findings}.